hlwang1124/NIM/README.md

-# NIM
+# Normal Inference Module
-Normal Inference Module in Pytorch, IROS 2020
+The code will be released soon.